 Mixing and encoding: considerations & tools

 Once you’ve collected your content and decided on whether you’re going to produce a multi-channel surround production or a 2-channel stereo one, you’ll begin the process of ingesting your media sources.
 These could include: raw video footage, audio tracks and sound effects, other video clips, etc. Typically, these will be imported into a non-linear editing system, such as Adobe Premiere, Final Cut Pro, or any of a number of editing systems.

 In your editing system, you will need to ensure each sound channel is optimized to play back in the right position at the appropriate levels.
 For finer-grained control of spatial audio, tools like Adobe Audition and Avid ProTools provide great controls that allow you to vary sound direction and characteristics over time—so, for example, you could have a sound start in the front-left and move rapidly around the room clockwise and then fade out.
 The sky is the limit using these sophisticated audio processing tools.
 Rest assured that once you’ve got your final mix playing perfectly in your studio, that the Dolby encoding process will preserve the crucial aspects of your production for perfect playback on any supporting device.
 Please see this Dolby video for a simple illustration of mixing and encoding a simple short video with audio from multiple sources.
-For a more extensive demo that uses both Premiere and Audition, see this demo from Adobe.
 For a more in-depth overview of production principles for preparing a high quality Dolby Audio accompaniment to your video, see the Dolby Made for Web Sound Production Guide.

 Encoding audio to Dolby Digital Plus